Servings: 4 Total time: 50 mins Difficulty: beginner

 7. Bake for 35 to 40 minutes, until the surface is golden brown and crispy.

-8. Let cool before cutting into pieces.
+8. Allow to cool slightly before cutting into portions.

 Keywords: gluten-free scarpaccia, Italian scarpaccia recipe, gluten-free zucchini scarpaccia, chickpea flour scarpaccia, gluten-free Tuscan cuisine